Frequently Asked Questions

 We are always available for a personal appointment after hours.
 Please call us at 757-486-6600 to arrange a time.

 We are a third generation business that has been serving our customers since 1936.

 We are a large direct importer and travel the world to buy our rugs.
 We sell most nationally known brands as well as rugs from almost all the rug weaving countries of the world.
 We also offer custom made rugs.

 With 5′ x 8′ rugs starting as low as $149.00, we have all price ranges covered.

 Please contact us if we can help you further, 757-486-6600.

 Yes we do!
 At Mark Gonsenhauser’s Rug and Carpet Superstore we will not be undersold!
 Our “Price Match Guarantee” offers the most competitive prices anywhere on area rugs, EVEN the Internet!.
 If you find a verifiable lower price on a rug we will meet it or beat it!
 (Not valid on previous orders.)

 5-Do you buy my old rugs?

 We are always looking for old, antique and semi-antique rugs in any condition.
 As well as Persian rugs, silk rugs and tapestries.
 Click here to learn about our rug buying program.
-We also offer a Resale service where we can assist you in turning your unwanted rugs into cash.

 6-Can I have a rug custom made and how long does it take?